Croatia Rally

-The Croatia Rally is an international rally racing event based in Zagreb, Croatia and is planned to be the third round of 2021 World Rally Championship.
+The Croatia Rally is an international rallying event based in Zagreb, Croatia and is planned to be the third round of 2021 World Rally Championship.
 The event is organised by Automobile Clubs D.T.
 Motorsport and Cro Dakar Team with the support of Croatian Car and Karting Federation and was a round of the European Rally Championship from 2007 until 2013.
 The event was known in the past as Delta Rally and Croatia Delta Rally.
 It has been a tarmac rally since at least the late 1980s.